NuraAtWork/binary-classification-age-Conditions/README.md

 # binary-classification-age-Conditions
-This small project serves as an example of how I approach documentation.
-Also, this is a manageable example of how I approach ML tasks
+This small project originally was a Kaggle competition I participated in and now it serves as an example of how I approach documentation.
+Also, this is a manageable example of my thought process when it comes to ML tasks.
+You can recreate the project using the train.csv example I have attached, however, the test data is not available as testing was done directly by the competition holders